How can I find child care at Walt Disney World?

 2. Try an in-room babysitter service

-While Walt Disney World doesn’t provide in-room babysitter services, there are two separate companies that do.
-Both Kid’s Nite Out and Fairy Godmothers provide in-room Disney babysitters that are over 18, insured, bonded, screened, background-checked and CPR certified.
+While Walt Disney World doesn’t provide in-room babysitter services, Kid’s Nite Out does.
+Kid’s Nite Out provides professional, in-room Disney babysitters that are over 18, insured, bonded, screened, background-checked and CPR certified.

 Rates start at $35 per hour for one child, and sitters arrive prepared with age-appropriate toys, activities, books, games and more.
 As with most child care services, advanced reservations are strongly recommended.